Fatal Frame III: The Tormented: Gameplay

-Fatal Frame III: The Tormented is a survival horror video game that has players taking control of three different characters−Rei Kurosawa, Miku Hinasaki, and Kei Amakura−who explore the supernatural Manor of Sleep, fighting hostile ghosts through photography using the series' recurring Camera Obscura.
+Fatal Frame III: The Tormented is a survival horror video game that has players taking control of three different characters−Rei Kurosawa, Miku Hinasaki, and Kei Amakura−who explore the supernatural Manor of Sleep, fighting hostile ghosts using the series' recurring Camera Obscura.
 The game uses fixed third-person camera angles, with the Camera Obscura using a first-person view.

 The game is split between the Manor of Sleep—set in the characters' dreams—and the real world where players control Rei in her apartment.
 In the real world, Rei researches events assisted by Miku and Kei, with passive ghosts appearing in Rei's apartment later in the game.
 While in the Manor of Sleep, the goal is to explore its rooms, finding items which can either be used to solve puzzles or reveal aspects of the game's backstory.
 In addition to standard movement, there is a dedicated run button.
 Herbs used for healing and film ammunition for the Camera Obscura can be found within the Manor.
 Character health and the standard film type are restored to default levels upon leaving the Manor of Sleep.
 Progress is saved either at lanterns within the Manor of Sleep, or in Rei's apartment using the Camera Obscura.

 Combat, carried over and expanded from earlier Fatal Frame titles, involves using the Camera Obscura to fight hostile ghosts, with damage being based on distance, the angle of the shot, and current film type.
 These factors also dictate the number of points awarded for a shot.
 When the Camera Obscura's lens flashes red with a ghost's attack, the player is given a Shutter Chance, allowing a high damage shot.
 Within a Shutter Chance, a "Fatal Frame" can be triggered which both increases damage and stuns the ghost.
 Combat points are used at save points to purchase items, and upgrade the Camera Obscura with lenses that increase damage or add special abilities.
 Passive ghosts can also be photographed for points, adding them to an in-game album.

 Each of the characters have different abilities impacting gameplay.
 Rei is a balanced character with more upgrade opportunities and a "Flash" to knock ghosts away.
 Miku has stronger attack power and the ability to slow ghosts temporarily, but cannot use upgraded lenses.
 She can also explore different areas of the Manor by fitting through small gaps and crawl spaces.
 Kei has weak attack power, but high health allowing him to survive more hits and the option to hide from some stalking ghosts.
 He can also move heavy objects to open new paths.